top of page

 Engine: 1600cc OHV crossflow Ford pushrod engine

-Formula Ford is a restricted class.
-Therefore, any allowable modifications, changes or additions are as stated herein.
+Formula Ford is a restricted class using the standard Ford Motor Company 1600 cross flow pushrod engine.
+The engine must remain as delivered from FoMoCo with the exception of the allowable modifications, changes, or additions as stated herein.
 There are no exceptions.
 IF IN DOUBT, DON’T.

 or